nds-swe/swdt/docs/expectations.md

 ```

 ## 🐘 Gradle
-You know how [Gradle](https://gradle.org/) in its idea works and can manage a Java project (in IntelliJ) with it.
+You know how [Gradle](https://gradle.org/) in essence works and can manage a Java project (in IntelliJ) with it.

 ## 🎒 Packer
-You are still familiar with the Expedition Manager project and what capabilities the _server_ had when you left him in the first semester.
+You are still familiar with the Expedition Manager project and what capabilities the _server_ had when you left it in the first semester.
 If not, here is a reminder:

 ```
 ExpeditionManager REST-Schnittstelle mit JSON.
 Version 1.0: